 The vehicles of the future have long been on the mind of Richard Chung, Vice President of Global Innovation & Design for Adient, a global leader in automotive seating.
 This year, Adient unveiled its AI17 automated driving seating system — shown in photo above — which highlights adaptive, modular innovations that are focused on consumers and their interactions instead of face-forward driving.

-In this Q&A, originally published as part of a feature for EY titled "Can driverless cars be the destination?"
+In this Q&A, originally published as part of a feature for EY titled "A Conversation with Richard S. Chung of Adient."
 Jeff Henning, EY Central Automotive Advisory Leader, spoke with Chung and got an inside look into the next generation of autonomous vehicle seating systems.